rotators/Fo1in2/Fallout2/Fallout1in2/sfall-readme.txt

 v4.0.3
 >Fixed the broken ExtraGameMsgFileList option
 >Fixed a bug in NPC combat control mod that increases the rank of Gecko Skinning perk when the combat ends
->Fixed add_mult_objs_to_inven script function only adding 500 of an object when the value of the 'count' argument is over 99999
+>Fixed add_mult_objs_to_inven script function adding only 500 instances of an object when the 'count' argument is over 99999
 >Improved the fix for player's base EMP DR to make sure the value is set correctly
 >Item highlighting mod now only highlights lootable corpses